 5. Avoid braking hard and turning sharply.

-Slamming on your brakes too hard and too quickly could cause your car to skid.
+Slamming on your brakes too hard and too quickly could cause your tires to lock and your car to skid.
 Make sure you have enough room to slow down gradually if you’re stopping behind another car or turning.

 If your wheels do lose traction with the road, it’s important to think through your next few actions instead of relying on your driving impulses.